survivejs/react-book/manuscript/07_implementing_dnd.md

 We'll expand this definition later as we add new types to the system.
 Next we need to tell our `Note` that it's possible to drag and drop it.

 We will be relying on `DragSource` and `DropTarget` decorators.
 In our case `Note` is both.
 After all we'll want to be able to sort them.
 Both decorators give us access to `Note` props.
-In addition we can access the source `Note` through `monitor.getItem()` at `noteTarget` while `props` map to target.
+In addition, we can access the source `Note` through `monitor.getItem()` at `noteTarget` while `props` map to target.

 **app/components/Note.jsx**